GuangzuW/peerprep-g06/microservices/collaboration-service/README.md

 ### Watch Mode

-For active development, where the app automatically reloads on file changes, use:
+Run the service in watch mode to automatically reload on file changes:

 ```bash